charliecalvert/CloudNotes/Assignments/React/ReactProps.md

 - ElfHeader.test.js
 - Qux.test.js

+All we need now is simply to get the basic "I can load the module" test to work.
+In my case, at least, only **App.js** needed to be passed props to get the test to pass.
+Later, we will need to pass props to these other components, but you should not need to pass anything in at this point.
+More specifically, we are not yet at the point where we need to pass in **queryServer**.

-In the image shown below, some of details may be slightly askew, but nevertheless this screenshot should help you get a sense of what your directory structure might look like.
+In the images shown below, some of details may be slightly askew, but nevertheless these screenshots should help you get a sense of what I'm looking for and what your directory structure might look like.

 ![Test Output][rpt]
 ![Project Structure][proj-struct]